-Your doctor will determine which fibroids can be treated with embolization.
+Your doctor will determine which fibroids can be treated with uterine artery embolization.
 Generally, it can be used for submucosal, subserosal and intramural uterine fibroids.
 Read about what fibroids are, including the three main types.

 Multiple fibroids can be treated in one session.
 Adenomyosis can be treated as well.

-After receiving embolization, 85 to 90 percent of women experience significant or total relief from heavy bleeding, pain and symptoms related to uterus enlargement.
+After receiving uterine artery embolization, 85 to 90 percent of women experience significant or total relief from heavy bleeding, pain and symptoms related to uterus enlargement.
 The procedure is especially effective for multiple fibroids and large fibroids.
 Fibroid embolization also: